SSWConsulting/SSW.Rules.Content/rules/long-process-do-you-show-the-status-of-progress-bar-on-winforms-title/rule.md

 The importance of having the status of progress bar on winform's title:

-* Users can clearly see the progress status.
+* Users can clearly see the progress status
-* If the winform is minimized to taskbar, users still can see the progress status.
+* If the winform is minimized to taskbar, users still can see the progress status

 <!--endintro-->

 The form title should take the form of "[XX]% Completed - [Task Description] - [Product Name]".

-There is another relevant rule about the [winform title](http://www.ssw.com.au/ssw/Standards/Rules/RulestoBetterInterfaces-Windows-Applications.aspx#TitleBarCaption).
+There is another relevant rule about the [winform title](/title-bar-do-you-put-the-current-document-project-name-as-the-first-word-of-your-title-bar).

 ::: bad
 ![Figure: Bad Example - The winform's title does not contain the progress status](../../assets/BadProgressForm.gif)
 :::

 ::: good
 ![Figure: Good Example - The winform's title contains the status of progress bar](../../assets/GoodProgressForm.gif)
 :::

 ::: good
 ![Figure: Good Example - You can clearly see the progress status from taskbar when you have the windows minimized](../../assets/GoodProgressFormTaskbar.gif)
 :::

 ::: good
 ![Figure: Good Example - Windows 7 shows the progress in the taskbar (which is visible even when the application is minimized)](../../assets/TaskBarProgress.png)